Here are two painful truths I’ve learned in parenting teens:

-- your children will make choices that disappoint you.
+- Your children will make choices that disappoint you.

 Photo by JohnONolan

-Rather than us paying the fine and accepting the points (which would increase insurance), he worked for weeks to earn enough to pay for the fine, court costs, and driving school (an eight-hour course that reduced the points).
+Rather than us paying the fine and accepting the points (which would increase our insurance), he worked for weeks to earn enough to pay for the fine, court costs, and driving school (an eight-hour course that reduced the points).

 Randomly drug test your children.
-My children.